carlocordes/BNN_Wildfire_Workspace/notes/concepts/convolutional-neural-network.md

     - Pooling layer outputs a 3D volume, the classification head requires a 1D array, which is achieved by [[flattening]]
     - This layer converts the extracted features into final classification scores

+Cons:
+- Inefficient for modeling global dependencies e.g. relationships between features that are far apart.